Playwrighting Dramatists Guild

 • Period: late 19th century Russia

-Produced by Catskill Mountain Theater, Margaretville, NY, 1989, and several community theatres and high schools.
+Produced by Catskill Mountain Theater, Margaretville, NY, 1989, and by several community theatres.

 • Cast: one man